 Participants must deliver value to each other in an ecosystem willing to pay for or exchange it against another service or good.
 These goods can be physical, digital or the transfer of knowledge/ideas.

 The ecosystem must facilitate exchange of services/goods or a uniform accepted form of value, today known as currency.

 Power is defined as decision making within your scope.
-All members influence the ecosystem functioning, but at different levels degree of impact.
-Because decision makers dependent on the ecosystem well being, their decisions will be thoroughly reviewed.
+All members influence the ecosystem functioning, but at different levels and degrees of impact.
+Because decision makers dependent on the ecosystems well being, their decisions will be thoroughly reviewed.
 The variety of decisions, implementation and learning curves makes the ecosystem work like an organism.
 The ecosystem growth is slow but durable and the sum of all decisions defines the ultimate ecosystem resilience.